operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_csv.md

 version to --from-version.
 Otherwise the SDK will scaffold a new CSV manifest.

 The --make-manifests flag directs the generator to create a 'manifests' directory intended to hold your latest operator manifests.
-Set this flag if you intend to version your operator by VCS and/or submit your operator to a pipeline that leverages operator-framework tools.
-More information: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md#operator-bundle-overview
+This flag is true by default.

+More information on manifests: https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md#operator-bundle-overview

 Flags that change project default paths: